Censorship in Malaysia: Songs

 Any songs whether from local or foreign singers, may be censored if the song contains explicit lyrics or sexual references.
 For example, in 1989, the nation's public broadcaster, Radio Televisyen Malaysia, bans 71 songs by local artists in just three months alone.
-RTM also no longer to play or air the song Despacito from their TV and radio stations in 2017 due for sexually-charged lyrics.
+RTM also no longer plays or airs the song Despacito from their TV and radio stations in 2017 due for sexually charged lyrics.
 However, privately owned radio stations and online streaming services are still allowed to play and host the song.

 Most song censoring were done by local radio stations such as Astro Radio's Hitz and Mix with stricter form of censorship and Malaysian feed of MTV Asia were delayed by 1 hour for censorship purpose.
 In addition, singles released to Malaysian radio stations may be different from the version released in the album due to censorship purpose.